quackduck/devzat/Admin's Manual.md

 ## Resource Usage
 As Devzat is a command-line based program, it does not need much in the way of computing power.
-You can run it on any device you choose or on a pico board!
+You can run it on any device you choose or on a pi zero!

 ## Installation
 ```shell